marsater/distance-over-sphere/README.md

 ## script explained

 * see the *distance over sphere.py*  file for comments
+* There may be rounding errors for coordinates really close to eachother due to the *floating-point-precision* of computer systems.
+For *64-bit floating-point numbers*, there should not be any serius rounding errors for distances over a few meters.
+But if the two coordinates equals to eachother the rounding error is significant, therefore the script contains a "quick fix" to handle it.

 ## Authors
 * **David Mårsäter** - *Initial work*